zold-io/zold/README.md

 with a lot of technical details.
 Here is the explanation of the majority of them:

 `version` is the current version of the running software.
-The node is supposed to update update itself automatically (if you run it via `zold-nohup`) every time it discovers another node with a higher version.
+The node is supposed to update itself automatically (if you run it via `zold-nohup`) every time it discovers another node with a higher version.

 `network` is the name of the network the node belongs to.
 The production network's name is `zold`.
-For testing purposes you can start a node in a test network, using `--network=test`.
+For testing purposes, you can start a node in a test network, using `--network=test`.

 `score` is the current score your node is exposing to the network now.
-All other nodes are using this information in order to decide how much they can trust your node with the information it provides, about wallets.
+All other nodes are using this information in order to decide how much they can trust your node with the information it provides about wallets.
 The higher the score, the better.

-* `value` is the amount of suffixes the score contains; this is the number all other nodes rely on.
+* `value` is the number of suffixes the score contains; this is the number all other nodes rely on.

 * `host` is the host name of the node, it must be equal to the public